Search

 Many nurses develop a 6th sense about maternal positions and figured out some way to position mothers based on a birth they saw a dramatic change.
 Repeating it, they saw it work again.

-The positions are often quirky.
+The invented positions are often quirky.
 One midwife showed me a complicated dance of having a woman gently fall into the wall in front of her from standing back away from the wall.
 She was to do it in a sinewy way that rocked her pelvis to engage the baby.
 Nurses and a chiropractor showed me how a kneeling women could lift and press the baby’s head just above her pubic bone while rising to jut her belly out to help engage a baby.
 There are as many tricks as crones.
 Observation is a great teacher.

-We have a funny way in our country of saying, well, we want everything we recommend to be evidence based (and yet so much practice continues which is against the evidence).
+We have a funny way in our country of saying, well, we want everything we recommend to be evidence-based (and yet so much practice continues which is against the evidence).
 In this model, we assume everything good is studied and if it isn’t studied, well, then it must not be worth studying.
 And yet how few women are allowed off their backs to birth their babies even when they request an upright position.
 Something worthy has been studied but the benefits are still not available.

 Other worthy approaches may not be studied because complex processes aren’t always feasible to study.
 The mother doesn’t fit in that pose in an MRI machine or the position is more of a technique or even a string of techniques.
 Posterior presentation may be a result of a number of variables and babies can get stalled in their way down the pelvis at different levels of the pelvis where different moves or positions are needed to create room.